Memo on Pa Ogunniyi @ 80 – The Sun Nigeria

 We had cause to stay with the Ogunniyis while my brother was on his annual vacation.
 He was equally transferred from Bauchi to Kano.

 I was innocent and naive as a small boy.
 He gave me pep talks many times over.
 I picked very useful lessons from those talks.
-They remain helpful until today.
+They remain helpful till today.

 Pa Ogunniyi would come to chart the course of my life again in 1987.
 He virtually smoothed my way into active journalism.
 Again, this is how: